Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 Here are some considerations I recommend you keep in mind while you measure your marketing:

-Forget throwing darts at random marketing channels.
+- Experiment strategically: Forget throwing darts at random marketing channels.
 Remember our work on the target market, unique selling proposition and ideal channels?
 We use that foundation to craft targeted messages.
 Your first experiment could be a Facebook ad with a specific headline.

-If an ad just isn't getting clicks or sales, even after you've tried tweaking it, it's time to say goodbye and put those funds towards something that works better.
+- Cut losing campaigns, double-down on winners: If an ad just isn't getting clicks or sales, even after you've tried tweaking it, it's time to say goodbye and put those funds towards something that works better.
 If you see that your SMS marketing campaign is resulting in more online orders, then double down and put more of your efforts towards that strategy.

-Don't just focus on individual campaign results.
+- Look for patterns: Don't just focus on individual campaign results.
 Look for broader patterns across your marketing efforts.
 Here are some questions to consider:

 - Are certain menu items over-represented in first-time orders?
 Those are your “get people in the door” items that should be promoted heavily to new customers.